rahuldecoded/BDA-Lab/README.md

 	- **Note:** while create the jar files you can mention the class that contains the main method if you \
 	don't mention it then it's compulsory to mention the class name in the command life but if you do \
 	mention it then you can skip writing the name of the java file in the command line.

+## Steps to Run Pig Assignment
+1. Create a folder named `Output` in the folder where you'll be having the script.
+2. Run the script using, `pig -x local script_name.pig`
+3. If the script run successfully then a folder will be generate in the `Output`

 ## Data